titanscouting/red-alliance-api/README.md

 NodeJS REST API for interacting with MongoDB.
 Backend database for TRA.

 ## Deploying the API
-* The Docker image has been published to Docker Hub [here](https://hub.docker.com/r/titanscout2022/red-alliance-api).
+* The Docker image has been published to GitHub Packages [here](https://github.com/titanscouting/red-alliance-api/pkgs/container/red-alliance-api%2Fred-alliance-api).
 It exposes the HTTP interface at port 8190.

 ## Unit Testing
 * Run `yarn test` to run the Mocha/Chai tests.